Mosque shooter a white nationalist seeking revenge

 - Late-winter storm hits Midwest after paralyzing Colorado VIEW

-That attack killed at least 41 people, while an assault on a second mosque in the city not long after killed several more.
+That rampage killed at least 41 people, while an attack on a second mosque in the city not long after killed several more.
 Police did not say whether the same person was responsible for both shootings.

 While his manifesto and video were an obvious and contemptuous ploy for infamy, they do contain important clues for a public trying to understand why anyone would target dozens of innocent people who were simply spending an afternoon engaged in prayer.